gabeart10/usr-share-skilstak/README.md

 There are a few ways to use these resources.

+## Prerequisites

+Setting up a multi-user SkilStak system assumes you have setup the following users:

+* `admin` account as 1000 (added to `sudo` group)
+* `you` account as 1001
+* `student` account as 1002
+* other actual student accounts on the UID numbers following

+***Assume nothing on this server is confidential.
+Do not place anything other than student code that they have backed up to GitHub regularly on this system&mdash;especially SkilStak private keys of any kind.
+It is very likely student accounts will be cracked by others and public access is provided to `you` and `student` accounts to help teach remote terminal login skills.
+Assume a good hacker to gain root access to this system.
+Nothing of value should ever be saved to disk unless encrypted using a private key stored elsewhere.***

 ## Simple Direct Clone

 First obviously you will need a GitHub account.
 It's probably best